-In Washtenaw County, black infants are more than two times more likely to die than white infants before their first birthday, and more than two times more likely to be born premature or low birth weight.
+In Washtenaw County, black infants are more than four times more likely to die than white infants before their first birthday, and more than two times more likely to be born premature or low birth weight.
 Many of these deaths and preterm births are preventable by helping all women stay healthier during their childbearing years, whether they are currently pregnant or not.
 Birth weight has been found to be the primary predictor of infant survival, and prenatal care is a key factor in preventing preterm births and very low birth weight babies.

 What causes low birth weight?

 The primary cause of very low birth weight is premature birth (born before 37 weeks gestation).
 Very low birth weight babies are often born before 30 weeks of pregnancy.
 Being born early means a baby has less time in the mother's uterus to grow and gain weight.
 Much of a baby's weight is gained during the latter part of pregnancy.

 Who is at risk of having a low birth weight baby?